MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L01-quantitative-wrapup.md

 ### Use statistical inferential methods to draw inferences from the data {-}

-9. Using the provided graphs and summary statistics, determine if both theory-based methods and simulation methods could be used to analyze the data.
+9. Using the provided graphs and summary statistics, determine if both theory-based methods and simulation-based methods could be used to analyze the data.
 Explain your reasoning.

 \vspace{1in}